 The Board acknowledges the importance of forming and retaining constructive relationships with all stakeholder groups.
-Effective engagement with stakeholders enables the Board to ensure stakeholder interests are considered when making decisions and is crucial for achieving the long-term success of the Company and of the Group.
+Effective engagement with stakeholders enables the Board to ensure stakeholder interests are considered when making decisions and is crucial for achieving the long-term success of the Company.

-PHS has a unique culture that has been built up over almost 60 years and, as the business has evolved, our culture and values have evolved with it.
+PHS has a unique culture that has been built up over 60 years and, as the business has evolved, our culture and values have evolved with it.
 Clear values highlight what is important to PHS and they help influence the way we do business.
-Our values help us to take care of our customers and colleagues and deliver great service all of which underpin the long-term success of the Company and of the Group.
+Our values help us to take care of our customers and colleagues and deliver great service all of which underpin the long-term success of the Company.